Percutaneous urinary procedures

 Percutaneous nephrostolithotomy (or nephrolithotomy) is the passing of a special medical instrument through your skin into your kidney.
 This is done to remove kidney stones.

 Most stones pass out of the body on their own through urine.
-When they do not, your doctor may recommend these procedures.
+When they do not, your health care provider may recommend these procedures.

 During the procedure, you lie on your stomach on a table.
 You are given a shot of lidocaine.
 This is the same medicine your dentist uses to numb your mouth.
-The doctor or nurse may give you medicines to help you relax and reduce pain.
+The provider may give you medicines to help you relax and reduce pain.

 If you have nephrostomy only: